LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 decrease in task performance is typically observed;[@BestEtAl2010;
-@KoelewijnEtAl2014] Koelewijn and colleagues additionally reported greater pupil dilation and later peak pupil latency when listeners were asked to attend to both speech streams present in the stimulus compared to attending to only one stream.[@KoelewijnEtAl2014] or when the expected location, temporal onset and talker of a speech stream were unknown as opposed to predictable.[@KoelewijnEtAl2015]
+@KoelewijnEtAl2014] Koelewijn and colleagues additionally reported greater pupil dilation and later peak pupil latency when listeners were asked to attend to both speech streams present in the stimulus instead of attending only one stream,[@KoelewijnEtAl2014] or when the expected location, temporal onset and talker of a speech stream were unknown as opposed to predictable.[@KoelewijnEtAl2015]